dottjt/plastic/other/unused/05-date-unused.md

 rotting inside her molars,

 And yet for some unknown reason beyond which was clearly my own mental illness, the imagery of that arrangement turned me on.

+Treading through a thick soup of lawn,

+As a cunning elf with pointy ears advances towards me.
+Gun in hand.

+the sickly green milk crates stacked near a window, dressed in dandelions and other lesser features outside on the front porch below.